xrander/Health-data/README.md

 * hypertensive: 0 = with and 1 = without
 * atrialfibrillation: 0 = with and 1 = without
 * CHD_with_no_MI: Coronary heart disease with Myocardial infarction, 0 = with and 1 without
-* diabetes: 0 = with and 1 without
+* diabetes: 0 = depressed and 1 not depressed
 * deficiencyanemias: 0 = with and 1 = without
 * depression: 0 = with and 1 = without
 * Hyperlipemia:this refers to high concentration of fats or lipids in the blood.
 0 = with and 1 = without